 Consideration of Proposals 1 and 2, which directly affects the Delegate Selection Committee report.
-Click here to see the report.

 7:40 P.M.
 Delegate Selection Committee Report (Andrew Kolstee)

 Consideration of rubric for selection of delegates to the Libertarian National Convention.
 Click here to see the report.
 Click here to see the tentative delegate list based on the rubric.